6 - DNA Replication

 Proofreading by DNA Polymerases

-Wrong nucleotides (i.e., nucleotides that form base pairs that do not follow the AT/GC rule) are incorporated into the daughter DNA strand very rarely.
+DNA polymerases incorporate the wrong nucleotide (i.e., a nucleotide that forms base pairs that deviate from the AT/GC rule) into the daughter DNA strand rarely.
 For example, the DNA polymerase III holoenzyme is thought to make a mistake once every 10–100 million nucleotides incorporated into a DNA strand.
 This accuracy during DNA synthesis is called fidelity; both DNA polymerase I and the DNA polymerase III holoenzyme are said to have high fidelity.
 The fidelity of DNA polymerases is the result of:

 - The stability of the hydrogen bonds between AT and GC.
 Mismatched base pairs fail to form hydrogen bonds altogether or result in less stable hydrogen bonds.

 - The active site of DNA polymerases is very specific.
-A covalent bond fails to form between the free 3’-OH group of the growing DNA strand and the free 5’ phosphate group of the incoming dNTP unless correct base pairing occurs.
+A covalent bond is not formed between the free 3’-OH group of the growing DNA strand and the free 5’ phosphate group of the incoming dNTP unless correct base pairing occurs.

 - What is meant by proofreading?